Institute of Cancer Research: 2000 to present

 In 2000 Michael Stratton at the ICR initiated the Cancer Genome Project, which was aimed at capitalizing on the knowledge from the Human Genome sequence to screen all human genes in cancer cells to identify those genes responsible for specific cancers.
 The project was established at the genome sequencing facilities of the Wellcome Trust Sanger Institute near Cambridge, of which Stratton is now the director.
 One of the first major achievements of the Cancer Genome Project has been the characterisation of the cancer gene BRAF in collaboration with ICR scientists Professors Chris Marshall and Richard Marais.
 The research by the ICR team, published in June 2002, revealed that damage to the BRAF gene could cause up to 70 per cent of melanoma skin cancers.
-This has been instrumental in speeding up the development of new drugs for the treatment of malignant melanoma.
+This has been instrumental in speeding up the development of new drugs for the treatment of melanoma.
 Since 2002 the ICR has been working to develop drugs that inhibit BRAF in melanoma and other cancers where the gene is defective.

 In the five years from 2004/05, the ICR developed on average two drug development candidates per year.
 Since 2006, it has licensed three novel series of anti-cancer drugs to major pharmaceutical companies: Hsp90 inhibitors to Novartis, PKB inhibitors to AstraZeneca and PI3Kinase inhibitors to Genentech.
 The PIl3Kinase inhibitor GDC-0941, licensed to Genentech by Piramed, is thought to have potential in a range of human cancers.
 In laboratory experiments, ICR scientists found that the drug reduced the growth of glioblastoma (the most common form of brain tumour), it decreased the growth of ovarian tumours and in other studies, it was active against cell lines derived from other human cancers.

 In conjunction with The Royal Marsden NHS Foundation Trust, the ICR tested a promising new prostate cancer drug called abiraterone, which it discovered and developed.
 A randomised placebo-controlled Phase III trial reported in October 2010 that abiraterone could extend survival in some men with late stage prostate cancer.
 The trial, funded by Janssen Pharmaceutical Companies, included 1,195 patients from 13 countries whose advanced prostate cancer had stopped responding to standard therapies.
 Abiraterone extended the average overall survival of patients from 10.9 months to 14.8 months compared to a placebo, without many of the unpleasant side-effects associated with conventional chemotherapy.
 The FDA in April 2011 approved the drug for sale in the US under the trade name Zytiga.

+In May 2026 staff voted to take industrial strike action for the first time in the institution's history.
+This was due to six years of below inflation pay increases that had left research staff with an effective 16% pay cut.
+In the same period CEO, Kristian Helin, had increased his own pay by over 40% to more than £457,000 per year.
+The institute's development fund is more than £100 million and the cost of a 16% pay restoration has been costed at only £9 million.